Shortcuts

 In your online application form, name "Shujun Li" as the supervisor to ensure your application will come to him for consideration.

-- More information about the studentships can be found here.
+- More details about how to apply can be found here.

 Note that some PhD studentships that are less connected to Shujun's research are also listed on other websites of the University of Kent.
 You may still apply for some of them and propose to work with Shujun as the supervisor.